learn-co-curriculum/pc-ios-essentials-oo/README.md

 + Get students to understand that anything can be turned into a class with attributes and actions.
-Pick a bunch of different items and make them say the attributes and actions for those classes.
-+ Wait to introduce attr_accessor until the next class so they can really dig their teeth into how reader and writer methods work.
+Pick
++
++What classes have you seen already?
+UIViewContoller is a class.
+ViewdidLoad is a class method that tells a UIViewController instances what to do when...you guessed it, the View loads up on the ap!

++Come up with at least the properties and two methods for the following:
++ An instagram post
++ A spotify playlist
++ A song in spotify
++ A snap from snapchat